GiorgiCoelho/laravel-api-query-builder/README.md

 /api/users?filter={name=se*,age!=18}&order_by=age,asc&limit=2&columns=name,age,city_id&includes=city
 ```

-2. On QueryBuilder.php, a new property was inserted.
-This property is called by $extraParameters, and receive an array of model's relationships.
+2. On QueryBuilder.php, a new method was inserted.
+This method is called by applyDefaultRelationships(), and receive as parameter an array of model's relationships.
 This will do eager load.

 ```
 class User {